lmouhib/auto-register-spark-ui-k8s/README.md

 # Improvements

-* Currently this controller work only with `nginx`, one improvement is to make it generic and to work with any ingress that suport URL rewrite.
+* Currently this controller work only with `NGINX`, one improvement is to make it generic and to work with any ingress that suport URL rewrite.
 * Add unit tests
+* Provide build instructions to push image to Image repository for cloud providers.
+* Provide example with authentication setup for `NGINX`.